 Mobile base stations and health

-Detailed information on how mobile networks and base stations work is available at EMF Explained.
+Find out how mobile networks and base stations work at the EMF Explained website.

-Base stations operate at relatively low power, with independent surveys demonstrating that the background EME level in the community from base stations is very low, and similar to environmental EME levels from broadcast radio and television.
+Base stations and small cells operate at relatively low power, with independent surveys demonstrating that the background EME level in the community from base stations is very low, and similar to environmental EME levels from broadcast radio and television.

-The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has adopted the radiofrequency safety standards recommended by the World Health Organization (WHO).
+The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) adopts the radiofrequency safety exposure guidelines recommended by the International Commission for Non-Ionising Radiation Protection (ICNIRP) and are endorsed by the World Health Organization (WHO).

 The safety standards are developed using all available scientific literature and are designed to offer protection against identified health effects of EME with a large in-built safety margin.